stumpwm/stumpwm/README.md

   * [Use lisp idioms](http://people.ace.ed.ac.uk/staff/medward2/class/moz/cm/doc/contrib/lispstyle.html)
   * If you are working on a major change to the internals, keep us informed on stumpwm-devel!
-Also, it will probably help if the changes are made and the incrementally applied to the codebase in order to avoid introducing show-stopping bugs.
+Also, it will probably help if the changes are made and then incrementally applied to the codebase in order to avoid introducing show-stopping bugs.
 * Do not's
   * Include emacs local variables